gjaishankar/gjaishankar.github.io/_posts/2021-3-18-Red-Hat-ownCloud-10.0-Installation-Guide.md

 For Troubleshooting Tips, see XXX.
 # Adding a New User

-AFter you complete the installation, you can begin adding users who can use your ownCloud server space.
+After you complete the installation, you can begin adding users who can use your ownCloud server space.
 You can add a new user as an individual user or as part of a group.
 When you add a user to an existing group, the groups’s policies apply to the user.

 1. From the **Control Panel**, click **Users**.
 The right pane lists the groups that are available in your system.